 builder.setApiKey("localhost").setKey(key).setConfig(config).build()

 If SplitClientConfig.splitFile is not set, Split SDK maintains backward compatibility by trying to load the legacy file (.splits), now deprecated.
+In this mode, the SDK loads a local file called localhost.splits which has the following line format:

-SPLIT TREATMENT
+FEATURE_FLAG_NAME TREATMENT

-Additionally, you can include comments to the file starting a line with the # character
+Additionally, you can include comments to the file starting a line with the # character.

 Example: A sample localhost.splits file